StephenCleary/CalculatedProperties/README.md

 Property relationships are determined using dependency tracking.
 For more information, [see the wiki](https://github.com/StephenCleary/CalculatedProperties/wiki/How-It-Works).

+The only really important thing you should know is that the `PropertyChanged` notifications are not raised immediately; they're deferred and then all raised together (combining any duplicate notifications).

+You can defer notifications manually.
+You would want to do this, for example, if you are setting several different trigger values and want to do so in the most efficient manner:

+    using (PropertyChangedNotificationManager.Instance.DeferNotifications())
+    {
+        vm.SomeProperty = someValue;
+        vm.OtherProperty = otherValue;
+        // At this point, no PropertyChanged events have been raised.
+    }
+    // At this point, all PropertyChanged events have been raised
+    //  (assuming there are no deferrals further up the stack).

+This is especially useful if you have calculated properties that depend on multiple values that you're setting; by deferring the `PropertyChanged` notifications, you're consolidating the multiple `PropertyChanged` events into a single one.

 ## Alternatives

 Before writing this library, I looked pretty hard for something that already existed.